 Hours of Operation:

-The Sturgeon Point lighthouse, Bailey School and gift shop are open for the 2023 season.
+The Sturgeon Point lighthouse, Bailey School and gift shop are open for the 2024 season.
 We will be open Friday, Saturday and Sundays from 11 - 4.
 Admission to the museums is free.
-The tower climb is $3.00 per person.
+The tower climb is $5.00 for adults and $3.00 for children 12 and under.
 Children must be 48" tall to climb the tower.
 The tower climb is open until 3:30.
 We look forward to seeing you this summer.

 Lighthouse Contact Information: